cabforum/smime/SBR.md

 ### 1.3.4 Relying parties
 “Relying Party” and “Application Software Supplier” are defined in [Section 1.6.1](#16-definitions-and-acronyms).
 Current Members of the CA/Browser Forum who are Application Software Suppliers are listed at https://cabforum.org/members.
 ### 1.3.5  Other participants
-Other groups that have participated in the development of these Requirements include the AICPA/CICA WebTrust for Certification Authorities task force and the Accredited Conformity Assessment Bodies' Council (ACAB'c).
-Participation by such groups does not imply their endorsement, recommendation, or approval of the final product.
+Other groups that have participated in the development of these Requirements include the CPA Canada WebTrust for Certification Authorities task force.
+Participation by CPA Canada does not imply its endorsement, recommendation, or approval of the final product.
 ## 1.4  Certificate usage
 The primary goal of these Requirements is to provide a framework where “reasonable assurance” may be provided to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
 A variation of this use case is where an individual or organization digitally signs email to establish its authenticity and source of origin.
 ### 1.4.1  Appropriate certificate uses